Please note that the Archive Reading Room will be closed on Tuesday, 27th June 2023.

-Is the largest academic organisation in Western Europe dealing with Polish historical matters, predominantly covering the first half of the 20th century.
-From its foundation in 1945 until the fall of communism in 1989, the Institute represented one of the few places in the world where the true history of Poland could be learned.
+PISM is the largest archival and museum institution in Western Europe that is focused on Polish history, predominantly covering the first half of the 20th century.
+From its foundation in 1945 until the fall of communism in 1989, the Institute was one of the main exiled institutions where Poland’s true history was presented to the public.

 Film & Sound Archive